bit-oasis/coin/README.md

 ##Warning
 Multiplication or division can return different results for passed numbers in float and string, because of float rounding, see [PHP doc](https://www.php.net/manual/en/language.types.float.php) for details.
 This could be solved by setting maximal decimals to be used of course, but we've chosen to not limit decimals in favor of better precision in string representation.

+- For usage without networks support use v1.*
+- For usage with networks support use v2.*